ZeroX96/RTOSing/README.md

 # RTOSing
-Me and Various RTOS kernels.
+ZeroX86 in the RTOS Land.